tzlaine/small_wg1_papers/P2729_unicode_2_normalization.md

 subsequent call to `stream_safe_view::iterator::operator*()` would not read the value found, but the next one instead.

+Note that the same logic applies to `normalize_view` below.

 ### `stream_safe_view::iterator`

 The exposition-only data member `first_` is defined if and only if